Flamenco/stackeditpro/Features.md

 You can now email document content and links.

 ## Extract Selection To New Document
 You can now select any text in one document and then create a new sibling document from it.

-This is equivalent to cutting the code, creating a new document, pasting the code, renaming the new document.
+This procedure is equivalent to cutting the selected code, creating a new document, pasting the code, and then renaming the new document.

 You will be presented with a *page-name confirmation dialog* when executing this action.